"Just Cremate me when I'm gone." - There is a right way and a wrong way

 Can we scatter the cremated remains?

 While done for sentimental reasons, the physical scattering has been known to be a very traumatic, soul shaking experience for the one charged with such a responsibility.
-You wouldn’t think of asking a loved one or friend to dig your grave, so why would you impose such a traumatic responsibility as scattering on them?
+You wouldn’t think of asking a loved one or friend to dig your grave, so why impose such a traumatic responsibility as scattering on them?

 Is scattering legal?